Vegan and Vegetarian Guide to Bishkek

 It is also customary to bring a small food gift such as sweets or baked goods when going visiting – you can use this as an opportunity to bring something vegan and share some of your own cuisine.
 In terms of explaining veganism, be honest with your views but also be gracious if people don’t understand.
 The Kyrgyz people were not traditionally farming communities, but nomadic hunters, so the ideologies here are not the same as in the West.
 However, as most Kyrgyz people are Muslim and don’t eat pork, this is an easier starting point for explaining why you don’t eat certain things.
 From my experience, people are sympathetic towards health and environmental reasons, but not as much towards animal cruelty, so be aware of this.
 I would not at present recommend that a vegan lives in a home-stay long term, but if you are staying in dorms and cooking for yourself, it is perfectly plausible to maintain a healthy vegan diet while living in Bishkek.

-Go-to Vegatarian Food Options in Bishkek
+Go-to Vegetarian Food Options in Bishkek

 Produce